Borrowing and circulation

 Course reserves

-Materials placed on course reserve by a professor are shelved behind the circulation desk and normally circulate for two hours (though the professor can opt for anything between and hour and two days).
+Materials placed on course reserve by a professor are shelved behind the circulation desk and normally circulate for three hours.
+If multiple copies are available, some copies may circulate for twenty four, or seventy two hours.

 Lost Books